jsiig/mwb-tt/README.md

 ```

-### Things I'm doing differently here from how I'd normally approach things
-* Not using vuex because avoiding any dependencies and because this
- is a tiny app that doesn't really need it
+### Normally I would...
+* ...use vuex for data management
-* Would normally use axios library for api calls (but avoiding dependencies here,
+* ...use axios library for api calls (though not for something as basic as this)
- also not necessary for simple get calls - fetch is just fine)
-* Would normally use lodash or similar for debouncing scroll actions
+* ...use lodash or similar for debouncing (not write my own)
-(or a pre-made infinite scroll library)
+* ...(probably) use a pre-made infinite scroll library
+* ...use fewer CSS hacks, e.g. table header shadow
+* ...use something like Bloodhound.js for searching on the client side __OR__
+* ...do most of the search, filtering, etc. logic on the server side using
+purpose-built tools

+### Usually I already...
+* write my own SCSS from scratch
+* follow the same general Vue approaches (component composition) - however using
+`vuex` would reduce the size and complexity of the main components considerably and
+allow for easier composition, as much of the logic would reside on that side